 That’s what we elected to do – and it ended up being the prettiest part of the hike.
 Look for picnic tables scattered around in the woods on the far side of the bridge.
 In summer, this area would make a very pleasant destination for a family picnic.

 The trailhead and the parking lot are easy to find.
-Drive PAST the Banff Springs Hotel and continue straight past the parkade for about 100 m.
+Drive PAST the Banff Springs Hotel and continue straight past the parkade for about 100 metres.

 You’ll see a giant parking area that states that parking is for users of the Spray River trails only.
-There were all of about six cars yesterday, even though the parking around the Banff Springs Hotel was crazy busy.
+There were all of about six cars one day we did it, even though the parking around the Banff Springs Hotel was crazy busy.

 Where to stay in Banff

-The following are places I’ve stayed at that I can recommend.
+The following are places I can recommend.
+My favourite on the “strip” is the Moose Hotel.

 On Banff Avenue, the Mount Royal Hotel, the Fox Hotel & Suites, the Moose Hotel & Suites and the Canalta Lodge are all good choices.
 For a hotel with a great dining room, choose the Rimrock Resort Hotel.
 And for a splurge, try the obviously, super-convenient Fairmont Banff Springs Hotel.